Sub-project A (SPA): Ice sheet hydrology and groundwater formation

 SP manager: Alun Hubbard, Aberystwyth University.

-The overall focus with the SPA studies are to make indirect observations of the properties of the hydrological system at the base of the ice sheet, and to study what parts of the ice sheet contribute water for recharge into the bedrock.
-The latter includes quantification of surface water production and how the water is routed from the surface to the base of the ice.
-This will be done through studies of ice velocity variations and surface meltwater production.
-Main activities within SPA involve the installation and monitoring of GPS receivers and automatic weather stations on the ice sheet, and air borne/ and ground-based radar studies.
+The overall focus with the SPA studies were to make indirect observations of the properties of the hydrological system at the base of the ice sheet, and to study what parts of the ice sheet contribute water for recharge into the bedrock.
+The latter included quantification of surface water production and information on how the water was routed from the surface to the base of the ice.
+This was done through studies of ice velocity variations and surface meltwater production.
+Main activities within SPA involved the installation and monitoring of GPS receivers and automatic weather stations on the ice sheet, ground-based radar studies, and passive and seismic studies of the subglacial environment.

-SPA aims at improving the understanding of ice sheet hydrology in order to assess how an ice sheet impacts groundwater circulation and chemistry around a deep geological repository.
-The data collected in SPA will be utilised in numerical ice sheet flow and hydrological modelling.
+SPA aimed at improving the understanding of ice sheet hydrology in order to assess how an ice sheet impacts groundwater circulation and chemistry around a deep geological repository.
+The data collected in SPA has been and will be utilised in numerical ice sheet flow and hydrological modelling.
 It is recognized that additional field observations are needed in order to verify the conceptual models and modelling assumptions that are being used by the various waste management organizations.
-The field investigations will be carried out during 2009-2012.
+The field investigations wwere carried out during 2009-2013.

 Sub-project B (SPB): Subglacial hydrology